-According to the Resolution Foundation, a leading independent think tank, Entrepreneurs’ Relief is “expensive, ineffective and regressive” and should be scrapped.
+According to the Resolution Foundation, a leading independent think tank, Entrepreneurs’ Relief (now known as Business Asset Disposal Relief) is “expensive, ineffective and regressive” and should be scrapped.

 What is Entrepreneurs’ Relief?

 Initially introduced by the Labour government in April 2008, Entrepreneurs’ Relief allows those who are closing down their (solvent) company the opportunity to pay half the normal rate of capital gains tax.
 Instead of paying 20% in tax, they would only pay 10%, up to £1m worth of gains.
 The coalition government significantly extended the relief after April 2011, by raising the cumulative lifetime gains up to £10m.

 Entrepreneurs’ Relief is intended to encourage entrepreneurship, especially for those looking to start or invest in small businesses, and bring wider benefits to society.